Guy Peellaert: Biography

 He painted in a very photorealistic style and often used pastel.
 The album cover of David Bowie's Diamond Dogs (1974) met with controversy.
 The cover art features Bowie as a striking half-man, half-dog grotesque.
 It was controversial as the full painting clearly showed the hybrid's genitalia.
 Very few copies of this original cover made their way into circulation at the time of the album's release.
 According to the record-collector publication Goldmine price guides, these albums have been among the most expensive record collectibles of all time, as high as thousands of US dollars for a single copy.
-The genitalia was quickly airbrushed out for the 1974 LP's gatefold sleeve.
+The genitalia were quickly airbrushed out for the 1974 LP's gatefold sleeve.
 The original, unedited artwork appeared in a double-page spread of the June 1974 issue of Creem magazine and later appeared on several re-releases of the album.

 Peellaert also created another painting for the Diamond Dogs album, which reproduces a photograph taken for the album by Terry O'Neill.
-It depicts Bowie in a cordobes hat, holding on to the leash of a leaping Mastiff dog.
+It depicts Bowie in a cordobes hat, holding on to the leash of a leaping Great Dane dog.
 The painting placed the scene within a skyline of skyscrapers that fit within the album's theme of a future city.

 The painting was intended for the inner gatefold of the Diamond Dogs album but was rejected for the same reason as Peellaert's other painting for the album, its depiction of the Mastiff's genitalia.

 Instead, in 1974, when the Diamond Dogs album was first released, it was printed as a 17.5"x32", lithographic poster, by Mainman, the production company established in 1972 by David Bowie's manager, Tony Defries.
 It was only available for a few years by direct sale and only through Mainman's Bowie fan club.
 As such, the poster is quite rare and valuable.
 A copy is held in the collection of the New York City's Museum of Modern Art (object # 177.2012).